0nabilbk/Campsite-icons/README.md

 2. Use the search bar to find specific icons
 3. Click on any icon to copy its SVG code
 4. Switch between outline and solid styles using the tabs
+5. Double-click an active tab to reset and show all icons
-5. Toggle fullscreen mode for better visibility
+6. Toggle fullscreen mode for better visibility

 ## Icon Properties